-These peanut butter and jelly overnight oats are the perfect way to start off your morning!
-They’re packed with fiber, protein, and a whole lotta lovin’.
+These 6-ingredient peanut butter and jelly overnight oats are the perfect way to start off your morning!
+They’re made with a peanut butter overnight oatmeal base and topped with your favorite jelly giving you tons of fiber, protein, and a whole lotta lovin’.

 - rolled oats

 - chia seeds

 - maple syrup

 I’m the type of girl who doesn’t like to mix my layers.
 My sister on the other hand- is a mixer.
 I remember growing up we would make sundays…and she’d mix it all together.
 Me?
 No thank you!
 I like to keep em’ separate.

 If you are anti-jelly (I know you people exist), feel free to just use fresh strawberries!